 Support for Ecologically

 People’s is committed to alternative transportation in an effort to reduce our customers’ dependence on fossil fuels as well as to maintain a quiet neighborhood environment.
 We installed bike racks that are well above code requirements.
-People’s has also implemented a bike delivery program (call, stop by, or check our website for details).

 A Resource Efficient Building: